Congratulations on the hire of your new employee!

 Continue to facilitate and encourage socialization, networking, and division/campus participation – UGA Events Calendar

-During the first six months, be clear and consistent about what is expected and how performance is measured so your new employee knows where to focus their efforts.
+During the first 180 days, be clear and consistent about what is expected and how performance is measured so your new employee knows where to focus their efforts.
 The probationary period should be used to ensure that your new employee is qualified to perform the job and achieve regular status – If there are concerns, these should be addressed prior to the 180-day mark.